-To pull data from the Klaviyo API into Google Sheets, first install and open the Apipheny Google Sheets add-on.
+To pull data from the Klaviyo API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs, save API requests, schedule API requests, and more.
-There’s a free trial included.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Klaviyo API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.